panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ![green alien](/blog/assets/alien_green.gif)

-The next step might be building a web client for the mask.
-It's perfectly possible with the Wemos D1 Mini board and it would be cool to switch effects using a phone.
+The next step might be building a web client for switching effects.
+It's perfectly possible with the Wemos D1 Mini board and it would be cool to control the mask using a phone.
 Maybe next year. 🎃